-The Conservation + Tech track follows the Fung Fellowship 1+1 model of experiential learning by pairing student teams with organizations currently on the frontlines of biodiversity conservation.
+The Conservation + Innovation track follows the Fung Fellowship 1+1 model of experiential learning by pairing student teams with organizations currently on the frontlines of biodiversity conservation.
 These partnerships are critical to our model’s intensive use of real-world challenges.
 Here are just a few examples of the conservation organizations that have already stepped up to support our students.

 “[This] was a fantastic experience … I learned a lot about myself and how to be a better team member in the future.
 Although before the FF, I started to prepare myself for a career in Conservation Biology; this experience brought even more reassurance that I chose the best path for life as well as [provided a] unique experience of how community-based conservation is done in the real world.
 Thank you!” – Erica Varon Rodriguez, B.S.
 Conservation and Resource Studies ‘22

-Since launching the Conservation + Tech track in 2020, we have worked with a broad range of conservation organizations and other industry partners around the globe, including: Wildlife Conservation Network, Shark Stewards, Environmental Finance Center West, hi-impact UK, Save Our Soil, NOAA’s Southwest Fisheries Science Center, Civic Design Studio, Earth Island Institute, Centre for Wildlife Studies, and Ocean Associates.
+Since launching the Conservation + Innovation track in 2020, we have worked with a broad range of conservation organizations and other industry partners around the globe, including: Wildlife Conservation Network, Shark Stewards, Environmental Finance Center West, hi-impact UK, Save Our Soil, NOAA’s Southwest Fisheries Science Center, Civic Design Studio, Earth Island Institute, Centre for Wildlife Studies, and Ocean Associates.

 Learn more about our program